Skip to content

 Varlock provides a robust solution for managing environment variables in Cloudflare Workers, offering validation, type safety, and security features that go beyond Cloudflare’s built-in environment variable and secrets handling.

-Both approaches below use varlock-wrangler — a thin wrapper around wrangler that automatically resolves and uploads your env vars as Cloudflare secrets and vars during deployment, and injects them into miniflare during local dev.
+Our integration relies on using varlock-wrangler — a thin wrapper around wrangler that automatically resolves and uploads your env vars as Cloudflare secrets and vars during deployment, and injects them into miniflare during local dev.

 Replace your wrangler commands with varlock-wrangler and initialize varlock in your worker code with a single import.
 It’s a thin wrapper that wires up your env vars correctly, and passes everything else through unchanged.